-- 1. Officers may use only department issued BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department. - 2.
-Officers who have been issued BWCs shall operate and use them consistent with this policy.
-Officers shall properly charge the camera battery when not in use and shall assure the camera is working properly on a daily basis.
-Officers shall conduct a function test of their issued BWCs at the beginning of each shift to make sure the devices are operating properly.
-Officers noting a malfunction during testing or at any other time shall promptly report the malfunction to the officer's supervisor and shall document the report in writing.
-Supervisors shall take prompt action to address malfunctions and document steps taken in writing.
+•Officers may use only department-issued BWCs to perform official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department.

+•Officers who have been issued BWCs shall operate and use them consistent with this policy.
+Officers shall properly charge the camera battery when not in use and ensure the camera is working properly daily.
+Officers shall conduct a function test of their issued BWCs at the beginning of each shift to ensure the devices operate properly.
+Officers noting a malfunction during testing or at any other time shall promptly report the malfunction to the officer's supervisor and document the written report.
+Supervisors shall promptly address malfunctions and document steps taken in writing.

-- 3. Officers should wear their issued BWCs at the location of their body and in the manner specified in training. - 4.
-Officers must document BWC use and non-use as follows: - a.
-Whenever an officer makes a recording, the existence of the recording shall be documented in an incident report, ICR, CAD record, or relevant department form. - b.
-Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in an incident report, ICR, CAD record, or relevant department form.
-Supervisors shall review these reports and initiated any corrective action deemed necessary. - 5.
-The department will maintain the following records and documents relating to BWC use, which are classified as public data: - a.
-The total number of BWCs owned or maintained by the agency. - b.
-A daily record of the total number of BWCs deployed and used by officers. - c.
-The total amount of recorded BWC data collected and maintained. - 6.
-This policy, together with the Record Retention Schedule.
+•Officers should wear their issued BWCs at the location of their body and in the manner specified in training.

+[•]Officers must document BWC use and non-use as follows:

+• Whenever an officer makes a recording, the recording shall be documented in an incident report, ICR, CAD record, or relevant department form.

+• Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in an incident report, ICR, CAD record, or relevant department form.
+Supervisors shall review these reports and initiate any corrective action deemed necessary.

-General Guidelines for Recording
+•The department will maintain the following records and documents relating to BWC use, which are classified as public data:

+- The total number of BWCs owned or maintained by the agency. - A daily record of the total number of BWCs deployed and used by officers. - The total amount of recorded BWC data collected and maintained. - •This policy, together with the Record Retention Schedule.

+GENERAL GUIDELINES FOR RECORDING

-- 1. Officers shall activate their BWCs when anticipating that they will be involved in, become involved in or witness other officers of this agency involved in
+•Officers shall activate their BWCs when anticipating that they will be involved in, become involved in, or witness other officers of this agency involved in

 - Traffic stops

 - Foot or vehicle pursuits,

-- Terry stop of a motorist or pedestrian,
+- Terry stops of a motorist or pedestrian,

 - Search,

 - Seizure,

 - Arrest,

 - Use of force,

 - Adversarial contact,

 - Transports,

-- Other activities likely to yield information having evidentiary value
+• Other activities likely to yield information having evidentiary value

-- Officers need not activate their cameras when it would be unsafe, impossible, or impractical to do so, in such instances of not recording when otherwise required must be documented as specified in the Use and Documentation guidelines, (see E above)
+• Officers need not activate their cameras when it would be unsafe, impossible, or impractical to do so; in such instances of not recording when otherwise required must be documented as specified in the Use and Documentation guidelines (see E above)